Weekly Meal Planning with a Calorie Target: A Practical Guide

 Step 4: Don't eliminate — substitute

-The most sustainable weight loss meal plans swap, not restrict:
+Sustainable meal plans usually swap, not restrict:

 • Burger and fries → grilled chicken bowl with rice